12U & Under Rules of Play

 B.) No coach or manager may walk/down the foul line to coach or manage a player(s).

-C.) Umpires will have the final "judgement" on awarding or taking away bases should a live ball come into contact with either a coach or any foreign objects that are used inside the "coaches area", such as buckets, folding chairs or stools.
+C.) Umpires will have the final "judgement" on awarding or taking away bases should a live ball come into contact with either a coach or any foreign objects that are brought onto the field, such as buckets, folding chairs or stools.

 D.) Each team may have a total of "four" (4) coaches in their dugout during a game.
 You may have three coaches and a scorekeeper but not more than four in total.